Meet the iACTcenter Faculty & Team

 She’s edited and co-authored the #1 Amazon Best-Selling series, The ADHD Awareness Book Project, and authored the popular Brain Surfing and 31 Other Awesome Qualities of ADHD and Unlocking the Secrets to Your Entrepreneurial Brain Style.
 In addition, she is a published expert on ADHD medications and coaching in ADDitude and Attention Magazine and received the distinction of being one of the top 100 ADHD Blogs on the internet.

-Assistant Director of Training, Coach Instructor
+Assistant Director of Training, Coach Mentor, Coach Instructor, ICF Assessor

 Heidi is the proud mother of two creative, spontaneous, and fun-loving young boys.
 She considers herself blessed to have an incredibly supportive husband who shares her love of family and service to others.
-As a family, they enjoy being active in their community and church, sharing game nights and pursuing various sports and recreational adventures.
+As a family, they enjoy being active in their community and church, sharing game nights, and pursuing various sports and recreational adventures.

 Sue is passionate about resilience & well-being!
 With a background in nursing, recruitment, retention, HR, sales, marketing, program development, company ownership & management, Sue brings a wealth of career and life experience, offering effective and results-oriented coaching.
-Sue is a certified ADHD (CALC) coach through the iACTcenter, a certified professional Co-Active coach (CPCC) through the Coaches Training Institute, a certified mental fitness coach through Positive Intelligence (CPQC) and a certified team coach through the Global Team Coaching Institute.
+Sue is a certified ADHD (CALC) coach through the iACTcenter, a certified professional Co-Active coach (CPCC) through the Coaches Training Institute, a certified mental fitness coach through Positive Intelligence (CPQC), and a certified team coach through the Global Team Coaching Institute.
 She holds her PCC designation with the International Coach Federation (ICF).

 Sue works with individuals, leaders, and teams in healthcare and corporate organizations to increase positive collaboration, engagement, retention, build resilience to endure challenging times and beat burn-out through evidence-based neuroscience & positive psychology programs.

 Personal life experiences have given Sue an understanding of individuals struggling with ADHD’s daily difficulties.
-Having been a guardian to two at-risk teens struggling with Fetal Alcohol Effects, ADHD, reactive attachment disorder, sensory processing delays, and dyslexia, combined with her own daughter with inattentive ADHD and cognitive processing delays and living with a hyper-active ADHD spouse, she gets the challenges.
+Having been a guardian to two at-risk teens struggling with Fetal Alcohol Effects, ADHD, reactive attachment disorder, sensory processing delays, and dyslexia, combined with her daughter with inattentive ADHD and cognitive processing delays and living with a hyper-active ADHD spouse, she gets the challenges.
 Sue is a fierce yet compassionate advocate.

 Sue is honored to be an instructor with the iACTcenter and an ICF mentor coach, working with emerging coaches equally passionate about making a difference in the lives of others with ADHD!